mohammedashiqs/CAR-BACKEND/README.md

    fields: no-fields
    access: public

-4. To view all vehicles owned by user
+4. To view all vehicles owned by user - Done

    description: Fetches a list of vehicles owned by the current user.
    url: http://127.0.0.1:5000/user/owned-vehicles